 Before you get to the part of what you want your website to look like, nothing will bring your web team more clarity and focus than understanding your buyer persona.

 You most likely have a good idea of who your customer is—but taking the time to understand what they want from your website will make all the difference.
 Seek to understand what their wants, needs, problems, behaviors, and questions are.
-Create a web experience based on them.
-This will ultimately make for higher sales and less abandoned carts.

 The second step is establishing your product library.
 If you’re a large manufacturer, you may have over 2000 SKU’s that are jumbled into a hundred different sizes, on gray backgrounds, outdated, or that show your product in a less than ideal format.
 Since this aspect of the project can take the longest, you can save a lot of time by starting now.